yuriy-chumak/ol/README.md

 * 64KB is a typical size of the Otus Lisp Virtual Machine (olvm) binary and may vary across platforms.
   Olvm can run compiled Ol code standalone or in embedded form.
-* The typical size of Ol with FFI and Compiler is 480KB (less than a megabyte. cool, huh?).
+* The typical size of Ol with Compiler and FFI is 480KB (less than half a megabyte. cool, huh?).

 ### credits to
 Aki Helin (author of [Owl Lisp](https://gitlab.com/owl-lisp/owl), the project that gave birth to Otus Lisp),